manthankhairnar/Data_Analysis_Project/README.md

 - 100 possible-duplicate customer records and 43 date-logic errors are flagged, not resolved — this needs a human decision (e.g., contacting the branch) rather than an automated guess.
-- The SQL queries were designed and validated against the cleaned CSVs;
-  connect them to a live MySQL/PostgreSQL instance to run interactively.